Livonia: Livonian War (1558–1583)

 During the many years of the Livonian War (1558–1582), the Livonian Order suffered a decisive defeat at the hands of troops of Muscovite Russia in the Battle of Ergeme in 1560 and continued living under great threat.
 Letters to the Holy Roman Emperor arrived from many European countries, warning that Moscow has its eyes on much more than only a few harbors or the province of Liefland ... the East Sea (Ostsee-Baltic Sea) and the West Sea (Atlantic) are equally in danger.
 Barnim the Elder, Duke of Pomerania for almost 50 years, warned that never before did he experience the fear than now, where people sent by Moscow are everywhere even in his land.
 At stake was the Narva-trade-route and practically all trade in the North, and with that all of Europe.
 Due to the religious upheavals of the Reformation the distant Holy Roman Empire could not send troops, which it could not afford anyway.
 The Duchy of Prussia was not able to help for much of the same reason, and Duke Albrecht was under continuous ban by the Empire.
-The Hanseatic League was greatly weakened by this and the city state of Luebeck fought its last great war.
-The emperor Maximilian II diffused the greatest threat by remaining on friendly terms with Tsar Ivan IV of Russia, but not sending Ivan IV troops as requested in his struggles with the Polish–Lithuanian Commonwealth.
+The Hanseatic League was greatly weakened by this and the city state of Lübeck fought its last great war.
+The emperor Maximilian II defused the greatest threat by remaining on friendly terms with Tsar Ivan IV of Russia, but not sending Ivan IV troops as requested in his struggles with the Polish–Lithuanian Commonwealth.

 In 1570, Tsar Ivan IV of Russia installed Duke Magnus as King of Livonia.
 The other forces opposed this appointment.
 The Livonian Order saw no other way than to seek protection from Sigismund II Augustus (King of Poland and Grand Duke of Lithuania), who had intervened in a war between Bishop William of Riga and the Brothers in 1557.
 After coming to an agreement with Sigismund II Augustus and his representatives (especially Mikołaj "the Black" Radziwiłł), the last Livonian Master, Gotthard Kettler, secularized the Order and converted to Lutheranism.
 In the southern part of the Brothers' lands, he set up the Duchy of Courland and Semigallia for his family.
 Most of the remaining lands were seized by the Grand Duchy of Lithuania.
-Denmark and Sweden re-occupied the north of Estonia.
+Denmark and Sweden re-occupied northern Estonia.